 Current trends in biophysical connectivity modelling

-For the period we reviewed, the most studies occurred between 2011-2014, peaking at 20 studies in 2012 (Figure 1).
+For the period we reviewed, there was a rapid increase in the number of studies per year which peaked in 2012 (20 studies), with a steady decline following this (Figure 1).
 The average number of BDM studies published per year was 15.3 in our review.
 In the last 8 years of Miller's (2007) review an average of 6.6 studies were published, demonstrating BDM studies have become more prevalent as a research tool.
-In this section we explore the current trends in both input parameters and output metrics of connectivity studies, using out four themes of general information, physical model parameters, biological model parameters, and the metrics of connectivity used.
+In this section we explore the current trends in both input parameters and output metrics of connectivity studies, using the four model characteristic themes of model context, physical model parameters, biological model parameters, and the metrics of connectivity used.

 Figure 1: The number of published studies per year included in the review

-General information about the studies
+Model context

 Ten specific and one generic marine taxonomic groups were identified in the studies we reviewed (Figure 2).
-The generic taxonomic group was used by studies that defined as a suite of biological parameters that could potentially apply to multiple species, e.g. many species of reef fish most likely have a pelagic larval duration of 20 days.
+The generic taxonomic group was defined as a suite of biological parameters that could potentially apply to multiple species, e.g. many species of reef fish most likely have a pelagic larval duration of 20 days.
 Generic species were used in 40.2% of the models, although one study used 99 models (28.4% of the total analysed models in the review) implementing a suite of generic parameters (Treml et al. 2015).
 The 10 known taxonomic groups were comprised from 47 species and another seven where the modelled biological group was specified at the family level, e.g. Labridae or Sparidae.
 The two most common taxa modelled were fish (39%) and bivalves (10%).
-The number of ichthyoplankton BDMs that were published each year were consistent to what was reported in Miller (2007).
+The number of ichthyoplankton BDMs that were published each year was consistent with that reported by Miller (2007).

 Figure 2: The different taxonomic groups that were used to parameterise the biological models in the reviewed connectivity studies

 Most of the connectivity studies used an existing BDM (82.6%), the rest either build a BDM to answer the study question (16.0%) or information about the BDM was missing from the methods (1.4%).
 This high model reuse suggests an increasing maturity in the model output and the ease of adoption for end-users.
 The three most popular BDMs used amongst the reviewed studies were Ichthyop (18.7%) (Lett et al. 2008), Connectivity Modelling System (12.0%) (Paris et al. 2013), & MGET (8.0%) (Roberts et al. 2010).
 Twenty-one different BDMs (ignoring version numbers) were used amongst the studies, although we were unable to identify the exact particle tracking model used for 22.7% of the studies.
 The studies all used forecasting for their models, except for one hindcast solution (whereby the larvae are initially tracked from settlement sites to determine their natal sites) (Wren and Kobayashi 2016).
-The reason for this perceived bias towards forecasting models is unknown.

 The overwhelming motivation for using a BDM was to answer questions about dispersal and settlement (68.0%).
-Dispersal models without settlement (13.3%) and studies motivated by investigating marine park connectivity (12.0%) occurred in equal frequencies.
-Theoretical based studies (4.0%) and studies investigating how climate change effects connectivity (2.67%) were more sporadic motivations.
+Dispersal models without settlement (13.3%) and studies motivated by investigating marine park connectivity (12.0%) occurred in roughly equal frequencies.
+Theoretical based studies (4.0%) and studies investigating how climate change effects connectivity (2.7%) were more sporadic motivations.
 A handful of studies used a purely theoretical approach to understanding the biology that influences connectivity, although within another applied context, e.g. using different species in a study that have varied behaviours or traits, studies indirectly accomplished this.